centrifuge/pod/README.md

 go get github.com/cespare/reflex
 ```

-and then run:
+and then run (only for unit tests):

 ```
-reflex -r centrifuge/ go test ./...
+reflex -r centrifuge/ go test ./... -tags=unit
 ```

 Why you should test with a "real" Ethereum